Dec 28, 2021 | Customer Service | Reading Time: 11 minutes

 For example, a common trigger used in the hotel industry (especially by OTAs) is to show that there are only a few rooms left when the potential guests are asking for a room.
 That creates a sense of urgency, that influences the potential client to act on it and don’t risk missing the opportunity.

-Offering time-limit promotional codes is also an efficient psychological trigger that has the potential of increasing your hotel’s occupancy rate.
+Offering time-limit promotional codes are also an efficient psychological trigger that has the potential of increasing your hotel’s occupancy rate.

 Leveraging customer reviews is another powerful psychological trigger.
 It shows your potential guests that they are not the only ones interested in booking with you.
 It also gives them social proof, something that impacts first-time buyers in particular.